srsimps19/Sprint-Challenge-Lambda-Times-React/README.md

 ## Self-Study/Essay Questions

 - [ ] What are PropTypes used for?
 Please describe why it's important to type check our data in JavaScript.

+    PropTypes are used to define the 'interface' for using a component.
+Also, they serve as a way to tell the next developer what kind of data we are passing to the child component.
+It's important to check our data in JS to keep from passing the wrong data from parent to child components.

 - [ ] Describe a life-cycle event in React?

+    `componentWillUnmount()` is the clean up event.
+It's used to clear anything `componentDidMount()` called, i.e. canceling network requests, or cleaning up any subscriptions that were created.

 - [ ] Explain the details of a Higher Order Component?

+    HOCs are an advanced technique for reusing component logic.
+They are a function that takes a component and returns a new component.

 - [ ] What are three different ways to style components in React?
 Explain some of the benefits of each.

+    Three ways to style components in React are styled-components, SASS, and CSS.
+Styled-components allows you to write CSS in your JS making it easier to find the correct CSS for that component.
+SASS is benefitial because it is already a part of React and is easy to write.
+CSS is benefitial because its basic, and easy to understand.

 ## Project Setup